mohamedSabry0/inqezWallet/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- [ ] Adding some UX improvements: transitions and/or animations, etc.
+- [ ] Implementing a decent desktop design for the webapp.
+- [ ] Implementing the left side menu to improve the navigability of the app.
 - Set and monitor budget goals.
 - View detailed financial reports.
 - Track income.